 She goes on to write:

 “They had a small room labeled ‘Infant Resuscitation’ and it was so cold.
-Night shift said they could hear babies crying at night.
+Night shift said they could hear babies crying in the middle of the night.
 I once had a patient on a stretcher in the hall tell me she could see children and bodies everywhere.
 They have since moved our ICU, but I still remember how creepy it was.”

 Her First Shadow Person